Jackson Hastings

-He previously played for the Manly Warringah Sea Eagles, Sydney Roosters and the Wests Tigers in the National Rugby League, and the Salford Red Devils and the Wigan Warriors in the Super League.
+He previously played for the Manly Warringah Sea Eagles, Sydney Roosters and the Wests Tigers in the NRL, and the Salford Red Devils and the Wigan Warriors in the Super League and finally Newcastle Knights.

 On 6 October 2019, he was crowned Man of Steel.

 Background

-Hastings was born in Wollongong, New South Wales, Australia, and is of British descent through his grandmother.
+Hastings was born in Wollongong, New South Wales, Australia, and is of English descent through his grandmother.

 He played his junior football for the Western Suburbs Red Devils before being signed by the St. George Illawarra Dragons.

 Playing career

 Early career

 In 2012 and 2013, Hastings played for the New South Wales Under 16s and Under 18s teams respectively.

 In 2013, Hastings played for the St. George Illawarra Dragons' NYC team, and was selected for the Australian Schoolboys.

 Hastings played 47 games, scored 14 tries, kicked 195 goals and 1 field goal for 447 points in his U20s career from 2013 to 2016 with both the St. George Illawarra Dragons and the Sydney Roosters.